 The Black Country-wide Playing Pitch and Outdoor Sports Strategy commissioned by the four councils has provided action plans for each of the individual authorities and this in turn has been used to identify the quantitative and qualitative situation for sports pitch and playing field provision in Sandwell.

-The current Sandwell Playing Pitch and Outdoor Sports Strategy action plan identifying the quantitative situation for playing field provision was produced in October 2022.
-Where appropriate, developers will need to demonstrate that they have taken account of the findings of the Sandwell PPOSS in their schemes.
+The current Sandwell Playing Pitch and Outdoor Sports Strategy (PPOSS) action plan identifying the quantitative situation for playing field provision was produced in October 2022.
+The PPOSS is updated approximately every five years and therefore will be revised during the plan period.
+Where appropriate, developers will need to demonstrate that they have taken account of the findings of the most recent version of the Sandwell PPOSS in their schemes; this will be the version that will be used by the Council when a decision is made on planning proposals.